Power ISA: Power ISA v.3.1

 The specification for Power ISA v.3.1 was released in May 2020.
 Mainly giving support for new functions introduced in Power10, but also includes the notion of optionality to the PowerISA specification.
 Instructions can now be eight bytes long, "prefixed instructions", compared to the usual four byte "word instructions".
 A lot of new functions to SIMD and VSX instructions are also added.
+VSX and the SVP64 extension provide hardware support for 16-bit half precision floats.

 One key benefit of the new 64-bit prefixed instructions is the extension of immediates in branches to 34-bit.

 The spec was revised in September 2021 to the Power ISA v.3.1B spec.

+The spec was revised in May 2024 to the Power ISA v.3.1C spec.